 Memphis Probate Attorney

 When someone dies in Tennessee, that person’s family, guardian, or court-appointed administrator must begin the process of administering the person’s affairs soon thereafter.
 This administration sometimes occurs with the oversight of the court through what is known as probate.
 There are many complexities and potential difficulties that can arise throughout the probate process.
 A Tennessee probate attorney can help you minimize these difficulties and successfully navigate what can be a confusing probate process.

-Douglass & Runger, Attorneys at Law, help Memphis residents as well as citizens throughout Tennessee who have questions or are facing difficulties concerning the probate process.
+Douglass & Runger, PLLC, Attorneys at Law, help Memphis residents as well as citizens throughout Tennessee who have questions or are facing difficulties concerning the probate process.
 Contact them for professional and personalized attention and counsel.

 How Does the Probate Process Work in Tennessee?